wynessgp/sqa-risk-recreation/docs/bva/domain/Territory.md

 Output: Boolean (0, 1)

 ## BVA Step 3
-Input: Pointer
+Input: Pointer(s)
+- player:
   - The null pointer (will not be tested, in accordance with Martin's rules)
   - A pointer to the true player object
     - Assign control of a territory to a player when it previously had no player assigned
     - Transition control from one player (PlayerA) to a different player (PlayerB)
     - Assign control to the same player as the one controlling the territory.
+- Underlying player object:
+  - The null pointer (will not be tested)
+  - A pointer to a true player object

 Output: Boolean
 - 0
 - 1

 ## BVA Step 4
 ### Test 1:
+- Input:
-- Input: a valid Player object, The territory has no player in control
+  - Underlying player in control = [valid player, color SETUP]
+  - player = [valid player, color BLUE]
 - Output: True

 ### Test 2:
-- Input: A valid player objects.
-The territory has been controlled by another player
+- Input:
+  - Underlying player in control = [valid player, color RED]
+  - player = [valid player, color PURPLE]
-- Output: true
+- Output: True

 ### Test 3:
-- Input: null, The territory has been controlled by a valid player
-- Output: False
+- Input:

-### Test 4:
-- Input: a valid Player object, The territory has been controlled by the same player
+  - Underlying player in control = [valid player, color GREEN]
+  - player = [valid player, color GREEN]
 - Output: False

 # Method: `setNumArmiesPresent(int newAmount): boolean`